 It is anticipated that revisions to these Standards will be made from time to time.
-The date appearing on the title page is the date of the latest revision.
+The date appearing on the cover page and footer is the date of the latest revision.
 Users should apply the latest published issue to the work contemplated.